ShawnHymel/saleae-docs/_pages/getting-started.md

 Zoom in around the *0 s : 0 ms : 0 μs* mark, and you should see some I<sup>2</sup>C data.
 Click on the *gear icon* next to *I2C* under *Analyzers*.
 Click on **Hex** under *Display Radix* to show the interpreted data as hexadecimal.

 You should see a write operation and a read operation.
 Both should begin with the address of the TMP102, which is 0x48 as a 7-bit number.
-If we shift it left by 1 bit, we get 0x90, and the last bit determines the type of operation (0 for read and 1 for write).
+If we shift it left by 1 bit, we get 0x90, and the last bit determines the type of operation (0 for write and 1 for read).

 ![Reading I2C data with the Logic software]({{ site.baseurl }}/assets/images/getting-started/screen_30.png?style=center)

 If you look at the write operation, you should see that the address is followed by the memory location of the TMP102's *Temperature* register (0x00) and an *ACK* (line is low for 1 bit).
 Immediately following the write operation, you should see a read operation.
 Here, the microcontroller waits for 2 bytes to be sent by the TMP102.
 In the picture, the bytes returned are 0x017 0x30 (binary 0001 0111 0011 0000).
 The first byte is followed by an *ACK* (line kept low for 1 bit) and the second byte is followed by a *NACK* (line returned to high for 1 bit to indicate the end of the transmission).

+This binary data represents the temperature reading by the TMP102 and is interpreted in the program to produce a human-readable result (in Celsius).
+Try breathing on the sensor to change the reading and see if you can capture the results.

 ## Troubleshooting

-### I'm getting cross-talk from other sources
+### I'm getting cross-talk from other sources.

-Make sure you connect a ground wire for each signal wire on the logic analyzer.
+Make sure you connect a ground wire for each signal wire on the Logic Analyzer.

 ### How can you view the signals in real time?

 Real-time view is currently available in the [latest beta release of the Logic software](https://support.saleae.com/hc/en-us/articles/115005972023-saleae-logic-beta-software).
 Please note that this is an early release of the application and may not be stable on all systems.

-### While collecting data or waiting for a trigger, I get the error message: "We're sorry, but the device was not able to keep up with this sample rate"
+### While collecting data or waiting for a trigger, I get the error message: "We're sorry, but the device was not able to keep up with this sample rate."

-First, check to make sure that your logic analyzer is plugged directly into a USB port on your computer.
+First, check to make sure that your Logic Analyzer is plugged directly into a USB port on your computer.
 Due to the high data rates required, having the analyzer plugged into a USB hub may result in errors.

 If the problem persists, try lowering the sampling rate (Settings > Speed).

-### How do I protect my Saleae logic analyzer from damage?
+### How do I protect my Saleae Logic Analyzer from damage?

 Avoid connecting the analyzer inputs to voltages greater than ±25 V.

 Common mode current can potentially damage the analyzer in the presence of a ground loop.
-For example, if your logic analyzer and device under test (DUT) have separate USB connections back to your computer, this can create a ground loop.
+For example, if your Logic Analyzer and device under test (DUT) have separate USB connections back to your computer, this can create a ground loop.
 If you were to accidentally brush one of the analyzer's ground probes against a power supply pin on the DUT (e.g. 5V) with a ground loop present, you risk sending large amounts of current through the analyzer and damaging it.

-To learn more about ground loops and safety precautions for your logic analyzer, refer to [this article](https://support.saleae.com/hc/en-us/articles/208667786-What-Should-I-Do-to-Avoid-Accidental-Damage-to-the-Device-).
+To learn more about ground loops and safety precautions for your Logic Analyzer, refer to [this article](https://support.saleae.com/hc/en-us/articles/208667786-What-Should-I-Do-to-Avoid-Accidental-Damage-to-the-Device-).

-### I'm working with a protocol that isn't in the Logic software
+### I'm working with a protocol that isn't in the Logic software.

 Good news!
 You can create your own protocol for the Logic software using the [Saleae Analyzer SDK](https://support.saleae.com/hc/en-us/articles/115005987726-Protocol-Analyzer-SDK).